 A spinal disc herniation is a medical condition in which the spine is affected.
 More precisely, it involves a tear in the outer ring of an intervertebral disc which enables the central portion to bulge out beyond the damaged outer rings.
+Think of the vertebral discs like a bike tire, with a tougher outer layer and a softer inner layer.
+As with tires, if the outer layer is punctured and compromised, the air escapes and the integrity of the structure is lost.
 The condition usually results in the release of inflammatory chemicals, which may directly cause severe pain and discomfort even if the nerve root hasn’t been compressed by these fluids.

 The damage is almost always posterolaterally (on the back of the sides) mostly because of the presence of the posterior longitudinal ligament located in the spinal canal.